Posted by Angela Swanson on May 12, 2014

 My eldest daughter and I had so much fun making this and it was so inexpensive.
-It took awhile to find inexpensive Disney die cuts, stickers and 5×7 scrapbook and card stock paper.
-I watched for 50% off sales at Hobby Lobby and bought Birthday Party Decorations at Wal-Mart.
-Like any inexpensive craft and/or up-cycle project patience is key.
+It took awhile to find inexpensive Disney die cuts, stickers and 5x7 scrapbook and card stock paper.
+I watched for 50% off sales at craft stores and bought Birthday Party Decorations at discount stores.
+When doing any budget craft and/or up-cycle project patience is key.

 Spray paint entire cover including letters red, set aside to dry.